-Delivering National Park Management Plan Impact Campaigns Climate Change Emergency responding to the climate change emergency.
+Delivering National Park Management Plan Impact Campaigns Climate Change Emergency A diverse range of people are able to influence the work of the Authority in the Park area on responding to the climate change emergency.
 Biodiversity Loss A diverse range of people are able to influence the work of the Authority in the Park area on responding to biodiversity loss.
 Landscapes for Everyone A diverse range of people are able to influence decisions that affect the Park area and are engaged and influencing the delivery of the National Park Management Plan to ensure that we are delivering a Park that is a landscape for everyone.